The Mosquito Bucket Hack That Works

 This post is for you IF:

-• you hate having to use Mosquito Joe to manage these pests because you suspect there is collateral damage to beneficial insects, but you hate mosquitoes more
+• You hate using Mosquito Joe-type fogger sprays to manage these pests because you suspect there is collateral damage to beneficial insects, but you hate mosquitoes more.

-• you hate to wear bug spray and socks, a long-sleeve shirt, and pants in the middle of summer when you weed your garden
+• You hate to wear bug spray and socks, a long-sleeve shirt, and pants in the middle of a hot summer day when you weed your garden.

-I am very thankful for the day my naturalist friend, Joanna Brichetto, posted a story on her blog, Sidewalk Nature, called The Mosquito Bucket of Doom.
-The bucket system is a bee-friendly, vegetable garden-friendly, and pet-friendly way to eliminate mosquitos.
+I am very thankful for the day my naturalist friend, Joanna Brichetto, posted a story called The Mosquito Bucket of Doom on her blog, Sidewalk Nature.
+Joanna learned about the bucket system from famed etymologist Dr. Doug Tallamy.

-I have four industrial-looking mosquito buckets spread around my half-acre backyard.
-There is one in each vegetable garden
+I have four mosquito buckets spread around my half-acre backyard: one industrial-looking bucket in each vegetable garden and one attractive fiberglass bucket on our patio.

-a 5-gallon bucket, a planter, or any container with a wide top
+-Use a 3-5-gallon bucket, planter, or any container with a wide top

 Instructions: